 No action is required to terminate MeV beam, when beamloss is less than 200nA.

-The system should have two modes of operation: a) one BCM mode, used to monitor the beam current at the exit of the QCM, and used to terminate beam delviery when current exceeds a specified value, and b) multiple BCM mode, with BCMs configured in a beam loss accounting (BLA) system, where beam is terminated if the current measured at a downstream BCM does not equal the current exiting the QCM.
+The system should have two modes of operation: a) one BCM mode, used to monitor the beam current at the exit of the QCM, and used to terminate beam delivery when current exceeds a specified value, and b) multiple BCM mode, with BCMs configured in a beam loss accounting (BLA) system, where beam is terminated if the current measured at a downstream BCM does not equal the current exiting the QCM.
 For both modes of operation, beam must be terminated within a time window consistent with the integrated current loss value specified above, 24 uA seconds.
 Integrated loss need only be calculated when the maximum beam current, or measured loss, exceeds 200nA.

 For low current operation of the UITF, for example HDIce testing at nanoAmpere currents, we expect to operate in One BCM mode.
 For high current operation, beam current ~ 100 uA, for example, to qualify QCM functionality before installation at CEBAF, we expect to operate in Multiple BCM mode and using a BLA system.